adam-carta-demo/quickfix/README.md

 ## Building and Installing
 `./bootstrap`

+- **IMPORTANT**: Replace the below --prefix with your path to your virtualenv.
+In this example, the virtualenv under pyenv is named "fix"

 `./configure --prefix=/Users/master/.pyenv/versions/fix --with-postgresql --with-python`

-- **IMPORTANT**: Replace the above --prefix with your path to your virtualenv.
-In this example, the virtualenv under pyenv is named "fix"
 - *--with-postgresql* and *--with-python*, compiles it with the postgresql libraries and into python

 `make`